Explore Europe while studying

 Deadline for applications is 15th of February for the whole of the following academic year.

 This deadline does not apply for Erasmus internships!
 Applications for Erasmus internship grants can be submitted throughout the year.

-Until November 2018 late applications for an Erasmus study period in the summer semester 2019 are possible.
-Please check with the Departmental Erasmus Coordinators for available options.
+After the allocation of Erasmus places in March late applications for an Erasmus study period are possible until November.
+Please check with the Departmental Erasmus Coordinators for available options before applying.

-Before filling the Erasmus online application form please read the "Information about the Erasmus+ application procedure 2018/19" and the "Instructions for the online application".
+Before filling the Erasmus online application form please read the "Information about the Erasmus+ application procedure" and the "Instructions for the online application".